 Longest Cat in the World

-Although the focus of this article is on domestic house cats, there are some hybrid breeds that are crosses between big cats and domestic felines that are quite large.
-The largest big cat would be the Siberian Tiger.
+There are also hybrid breeds that are crosses between big cats and domestic felines that are quite large.

 A Word of Caution